-- Request an upfront deposit before work commences.
-This can work quite well for service-based businesses.
+- Request a deposit before work begins, especially for service-based businesses.
 The deposit amount can be between 20% and 50%, depending on your industry.

-- If you sell on credit, always do a credit check on new customers.
+- If you offer credit, always conduct a credit check on new customers to ensure they are creditworthy.

-- If they miss their payment terms, turn them over to a collection agency
+- If customers miss their payment terms, turn them over to a collection agency.

-- When communicating payment terms to the customer, make sure terms of payment are communicated clearly: in person, on the invoice and in your contract
+- Clearly communicate payment terms to customers, both in person and on the invoice and in your contract.